kwanso-safyan/bushnellProviderExtension/README.md

 }
 ```

-## Introspection Access Token
+## Check Access Token

-Use these lines of code in case of introspection access token .
+Use these lines of code if you want to check for access token

 **Swift:**